-- New Canvas: Creates a new .onphoto file at the dimensions you choose and opens it in Layers. - Browse Folder: Opens the browse dialog where you can select which folder you would like to browse. - Browse Home: Navigates to your home Pictures folder. - Browse Desktop: Navigates to your desktop. - Import: Opens the Import window. - Add Cataloged Folder: Lets you choose a folder to add to the Cataloged Folders section of the Folders pane. - Remove Cataloged Folder: Removes the selected folder from the Cataloged Folders pane. - Manage Extras: Opens the Extras Manager where you can import and manage extras like Borders, Backgrounds, Textures and Presets. - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format. - Open as Layers: Opens the selected files as layers in the Edit module - Edit in (list): Launches the selected module with the currently selected image. - Send to (list): Sends your image to the selected application in the list. - Group RAW Plus JPG: Stacks RAW and JPG pairs together, reducing clutter. - Merge to Panorama: Takes the selected images and opens the Create Panorama window. - Create HDR: Takes the selected images and opens the Create HDR window. - Create Focus Stack: Takes the selected photos and opens the Focus Stack window. - Export: Opens the Export side panel. - Print: Opens up the print dialog box.
+- Browse Folder: Opens the browse dialog where you can select which folder you would like to browse. - Browse Home: Navigates to your home Pictures folder. - Browse Desktop: Navigates to your desktop. - Import: Opens the Import window. - Add Cataloged Folder: Lets you choose a folder to add to the Cataloged Folders section of the Folders pane. - Remove Cataloged Folder: Removes the selected folder from the Cataloged Folders pane. - Manage Extras: Opens the Extras Manager where you can import and manage extras like Borders, Backgrounds, Textures and Presets. - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format. - Edit in (list): Launches the selected module with the currently selected image. - Send to (list): Sends your image to the selected application in the list. - Group RAW Plus JPG: Stacks RAW and JPG pairs together, reducing clutter. - Merge to Panorama: Takes the selected images and opens the Create Panorama window. - Create HDR: Takes the selected images and opens the Create HDR window. - Create Focus Stack: Takes the selected photos and opens the Focus Stack window. - Export: Opens the Export side panel. - Print: Opens up the print dialog box.